This policy has been developed in the interest of system and data security and establishes rules for allowing servers to access the Internet.

 This policy is intended to help prevent malicious users from accessing unregistered or unintentionally installed servers.
 Many newer software products install servers on machines, possibly without the aministrator's or user's knowledge.

 All unregistered servers are restricted to the internal WMU network, WMUnet.
 That network is commonly called the intranet.
 Only registered servers are allowed to participate in the Internet.
 Intranet servers will continue to operate on campus without interruption.
+Test and development servers should be registered but they will not be granted access from the Internet.
+Users requiring access to these systems from off-campus must use VPN services.

 Servers which require access to and/or from outside the Internet must: